Q: Do I have to be there and stay for the family conference?

 Q: Do the children have to be there?

 A: Children should be included from the outset.
 This is a key strength and value of the FGC model - hearing the voice of the child/ren living in the household where there are concerns for their safety or well-being.
 Those with PR may decide they do not want their children to be present.
 This is their right and the child/ren themselves may not want to come to the meeting.
 However, children can often have a profoundly positive effect on adults at the meeting, allowing the meeting to remain truly child-focused and motivating the adults to work together.
 The coordinator will make every effort to involve the child/ren and to enable their voice(s) to be heard.

 Q: What happens if there is conflict?

-A: The FGC coordinator will help vulnerable participants think through if they want/ need a support person.
-It is then the responsibility of the FGC coordinator, or dependent on council/borough, the social worker makes the referral to the advocacy service. to either prepare an identified support person, such as a teacher , youth worker, or to make a referral to an accessible advocacy service.
+A: The coordinator will help vulnerable participants think through whether they want/ need a support person.
+It is then the responsibility of the coordinator or social worker (depending on local arrangements) to take this forward.
+That might involve identifying and preparing a support person (such as a teacher or youth worker) or making a referral to an advocacy service.

 Q: If the children attend, how will they be kept safe?

 A: This is the priority of any FGC meeting.
 The coordinator will follow Daybreak's Child Safeguarding policies and guidelines and make sure that not only the children but anyone attending is kept safe during the meeting.

 Q: How long before we get the family plan?

 A: It will be sent to you within 3-5 working days but can be sent quicker if exceptional circumstances dictate.